 There are currently four CCTV cameras operating in Penryn town centre.
 Cameras are linked to the Fire and Rescue Centre HQ at Tolvaddon where they are monitored regularly by a team of professionally trained officers and volunteers.
-The Town Council is a member of the West Cornwall CCTV Management Group which oversees the maintenance and monitoring of CCTV across eight towns in West Cornwall.
+The Town Council is a member of the West Cornwall CCTV Management Group which oversees the maintenance and monitoring of CCTV across nine towns in West Cornwall.

 The intention of the town centre CCTV systems is directed towards deterring anti-social behaviour and preventing crime, thereby providing a safer environment for the benefit of the whole community.